-- 1. It is recommended that the DCPRSG and the Faculty of Geomatics vigorously pursue the process of Curriculum Revision, which has already been initiated. - 2.
-Given the current difficulty in finding experts who can devote their undivided attention to the curriculum review process over a period of time, it is recommended not to entrust this process to experts who propose to do the task within a few days. - 3.
-It is recommended that the academic staff of the DCPRSG, DSUGEO and the Faculty of Geomatics formulate a revised curriculum themselves, and refine it by obtaining views of the eminent persons in the profession, academics from other universities and other related persons, through a series of workshops; questionnaires sent to alumni and others related to the profession can also be used. - 4.
+- 1. It is recommended that the DSUGEO and the Faculty of Geomatics vigorously pursue the process of Curriculum Revision, which has already been initiated. - 2.
+It is recommended that the academic staff of the DSUGEO and DCPRSG, after revising the curriculum, refine it by obtaining views of the eminent persons in the profession, academics from other universities and other related persons, through a series of workshops; questionnaires sent to alumni and others related to the profession can also be used. - 3.
 It is recommended that allocation of specialisations to students as currently practiced by the Faculty of Geomatics be re-scrutinised during the curriculum revision process.
-It is worthwhile to study the current idea among the staff to offer a core programme on surveying sciences to the students, and offer specialisations only to a lesser number of students filtered out from the general body of students. - 5.
-It is recommended to avoid somewhat generic names in the revised curriculum as much as possible (such as, for example, Computer Programming I, II, III, IV and V), and to rearrange modules to reflect a greater depth of the course.
-Increase of the contents on statistics and error theory are also suggested.
+It is worthwhile to study the current idea among the staff to offer a core programme on surveying sciences to the students, and offer specialisations only to a lesser number of students filtered out from the general body of students.

-- 6. It is recommended to introduce some carrier guidance mechanism for the students, which will help them in their selection of specialisations. - 7.
+- 4. It is recommended to avoid somewhat generic names in the revised curriculum as much as possible (such as, for example, Mathematics I, II, III and IV), and to rearrange modules to reflect a greater depth of the course.
+Increase of the contents on statistics and error theory are also suggested. - 5.
+It is recommended to enhance the carrier guidance mechanism for the students; it can also help them in their selection of specialisations. - 6.
 It is recommended to extend assistance to Probationary Lecturers in the Faculty to obtain post-graduate qualifications, and to remove current administrative obstacles faced by them when they apply for leave to attend conferences, work-shops, etc. to update their knowledge.
-Some of the probationary staff are already following local post-graduate research programmes; however, foreign exposure for probationary staff is also preferred, and some link programmes with foreign Faculties of Geomatics may be explored. - 8.
+Some of the probationary staff are already following local post-graduate research programmes; however, foreign exposure for probationary staff is also preferred, and some link programmes with foreign Faculties of Geomatics may be explored. - 7.
 It is recommended to set up a formal Leave and Awards Committee for the SUSL, consisting of the Vice Chancellor, Deans, Heads of Departments, and the Senior Assistant Registrar of Establishments (Academic) to approve leave requests from the academic and academic support staff, based on the Establishment Code.
-This committee can also grant special leave requests by other categories of senior staff. - 9.
+This committee can also grant special leave requests by other categories of senior staff. - 8.
 It is recommended to find a way to remove current difficulties faced by Instructors; they are required to use the finger print machine to work from 7.30am to 4.00pm, whereas the practical work may go on until 5.30pm; they have to attend to field work such as Triangulation Task, over a number of days and nights.
-Perhaps, their working hours may be made flexible, in order to add up to a specified number of hours per week/ semester. - 10.
+Perhaps, their working hours may be made flexible, in order to add up to a specified number of hours per week/ semester. - 9.
 It is recommended to take an effort to get the service of Instructors at the SUSL be recognised professionally, as work experience.
 They have limited opportunities for career progress, as their surveying field work practice is not currently recognised by other organisations, for example, Survey Department.
-Under these circumstances, the Faculty has difficulties in retaining/ recruiting Instructors. - 11.
-It is recommended to make more material on surveying sciences be made available at the Library. - 12.
+Under these circumstances, the Faculty has difficulties in retaining/ recruiting Instructors. - 10.
+It is recommended to make more material on surveying sciences be made available at the Library. - 11.
 It is recommended to strive to avoid using one Instructor to supervise and guide more than one student practical group at a given time; this of course requires the filling of the Instructor cadre, which is found to be a difficult task currently.